nwops/puppet-retrospec/README.md

 ==============
 Currently Retrospec uses the old/current AST parser for code parsing.
 If your code contains future parser syntax the current parser will fail to render some resource definitions but will still render the spec file template without parameters and resource tests that are contained in your manifest.
+Retrospec is still extremely useful with Puppet 4.
 Since Puppet 4 introduces many new things and breaks many other things  I am not sure which side of the grass is greener at this time.
 What I do know is that most people are using Puppet 3 and it may take time to move to Puppet 4.
 I would suspect Retrospec would be more valuable for those moving to Puppet 4